For urgent consular assistance call

 You can easily change all major currencies.

-If you're travelling between Poland and any non-EU country, declare currency amounts equivalent to 10,000 euros or more.
+If you're travelling between Poland and any non-EU country, declare currency equivalent to 10,000 euro or more.
 This covers all forms of currency, not only cash.

-If you don't declare currency or give incorrect information, you'll be fined.
+You'll be fined if you don't declare currency or give incorrect information.

 You should check with local authorities in the countries you are leaving, entering or passing through whether you must declare higher amounts of currency.

-Carry your passport when crossing borders, even within the Schengen area.
-Be prepared to show your passport to authorities at any time, so ensure it is accessible.
+Carry your passport when crossing borders, even within the Schengen area, and be prepared to show it to authorities at any time.

-If you're travelling by road or train, allow extra time for any disruptions or delays.
+If you travel by road or train, allow extra time for disruptions or delays.

-You can drive in Poland for six months if you have both:
+You can drive in Poland for 6 months if you have both:

 Get your IDP before you leave Australia.